In this post, I’m going to talk about how I trained for my first Elite Beast Spartan Race and share my views and observations of it.

 The aim of this workout was to test the condition of my calf rather than for fitness.
 However, the pain was still there and I started to think my race could be over.

-21 October: Rehabilitation with foam-roller and massage-gun.
+21 October: Rehabilitation with foam roller and massage gun.

 Unfortunately, the pain and rigidness feeling didn’t improve too much, sometimes I could feel pain even while having rest.

-22 October: Sport massage and massage-gun.
+22 October: Sports massage and massage gun.

 As the last chance to save my race, I decided to try a rehabilitation message with the aim to relax my calf and hope to be able to run and walk again without too much pain.
-It lasted about 1 hour, but I had to wait until the next day to know whether it was effective or not.
+It lasted about 1 hour, but I had to wait until the next day (race day) to know whether it was effective or not.

 23 October, 8:30am: Beijing Elite Beast Spartan Race.